 That is why internal comms specialists Newsweaver have developed Campaign Outcome Survey technology specifically for the IC industry and its particular requirements.

 With a launch date in early 2017, it will enable communication professionals to easily gather crucial data combining campaign outputs and outcome results, showing the real impact and value of Internal Comms in support of overall company strategic goals.
-Check here for a product showcase in action on January 24, 2017.
+Find out more by clicking here.

 Again, nothing new here, but with incontrovertible evidence about the correlation between an engaged workforce and financial performance, 2017 will see heightened focus on this critical component of any business.